L'Oreal Research and Innovation Chair in Digital Biology

 This research chair will enable Université Laval to be a leading player in the transformation of digital science.
 It will be the first Francophone university with such a support program for the development of this discipline.
 In addition, it will provide a highly skilled workforce, the training of new researchers and the dissemination of knowledge in this strategic area of integration and cross-fertilization of large data.
 In addition, it will consolidate the strategic plan set up by the University, the Faculty and the creation of the Mass Data Research Center.

 Arnaud Droit is an associate professor at Laval University’s Faculty of Medicine in the research center of the CHU de Québec-Université Laval.
 He is the director of the bioinformatics and proteomics platform of the research center of the CHU of Québec-Université Laval.
 It is at the crossroads between the biological and computer sciences.
 His research program focuses on the integration and interpretation of biological and epigenomic data.
-Her research is funded by federal and provincial granting agencies.
+His research is funded by federal and provincial granting agencies.